kayne87/mongodb-sharding-docker/README.md

 # Shard 2

-From **mongoshard21** mongo shell
+From **mongoshard21** mongo shell we need now to initialize the replica set cluster for the second Shard.

 ```js
 rs.initiate({_id : "mongors2", members: [{ _id : 0, host : "mongoshard21" },{ _id : 1, host : "mongoshard22" },{ _id : 2, host : "mongoshard23" }]})
 ```

 Still from the mongoshard21 mongo shell, check the result with the following command.
-Sometimes it will takes some seconds in order to elect the primary node, so please be patient and ensure you have in the same list result the primary node.
+Sometimes it will takes some seconds in order to elect the primary node, so please be patient and ensure you have in the same list result the primary node configured.

 ```js
 rs.status()